albertodvp/nix-from-zero-to-something/README.md

 are consistent and reliable, leading to more accurate testing and integration results.
 >- **Efficient Caching**: Reproducible builds enable the use of caching mechanisms to speed up development.

+## From here

+Some ideas of what we could do:

+>- let's install nix on your machine (nix is supported for macOS and WSL2 too)
+>- let's nixify your project (build your code, setup a developer environment, ...)
+>- let's convince your company that nix will make it save money (onboarding, reproducibility, ...)
+>- try conving me nix is not the solution for everything